So you want to know about homeschooling? Specifically, what are the homeschooling pros and cons?

 Talk to any homeschool parent and this will be up there in the Top 5 ARRRRRRRRRGH! disadvantages when discussing homeschooling pros and cons.

-If you don’t have a state required curriculum (every state is different), choosing the homeschool curriculum you will use is completely overwhelming.
+If you don’t have a state required curriculum (every state is different), choosing the homeschool curriculum you will use can be completely overwhelming.
 There are many choices and there are often no “one size fits all” for different learning levels.

-(And, I won’t even get started on the different homeschooling methods. . .)
+(And, I won’t even get started on the different homeschooling methods. . .at least not in this post.)

 Not only that, you will have many stops, starts, and curriculum changes and still may not find the one that meets your needs.